BoxOfDevs/BoxOfBits/README.md

 Overview
 ========
-BoxOfBits, the growing plugin with so many features, is exactly what it says it is - a plugin for PocketMine-MP that already has so many amazing features, but is also still growing and constantly being added to.
+BoxOfBits, the growing plugin with so many features, is exactly what it says it is - a plugin for Minecraft: PE servers that already has so many amazing features, but is also still growing and constantly being added to.
 Originally inspired by EssentialsPE's large array of features, this plugin has been having new features added ever since it started in January 2016!
 Enjoy 😃

 Frequently Asked Questions
 ==========================